Learning Home Catalog Composer

 The condition that UU is unitary is equivalent to the condition that multiplication by UU does not change the Euclidean norm of any vector.
 That is, an n×nn\times n matrix UU is unitary if and only if Uψ=ψ\| U \vert \psi \rangle \| = \|\vert \psi \rangle \| for every nn-dimensional column vector ψ\vert \psi \rangle with complex number entries.
 Thus, because the set of all quantum state vectors is the same as the set of vectors having Euclidean norm equal to 1,1, multiplying a unitary matrix to a quantum state vector results in another quantum state vector.

-Indeed, unitary matrices are exactly the set of linear mappings which always transform quantum state vectors to other quantum state vectors.
+Indeed, unitary matrices are exactly the set of linear mappings that always transform quantum state vectors to other quantum state vectors.
 Notice here a resemblance to the classical probabilistic case, where operations are associated with stochastic matrices, which are the ones that always transform probability vectors into probability vectors.

-Important examples of unitary operations on qubits
+Examples of unitary operations on qubits

 1. Pauli operations.
 The four Pauli matrices are as follows: